doodlebunnyhops/doodlebunnyhops.github.io/content/mermaid/steps_flow.md

 Want to see a better view of this diagram, check it out [here](/images/bh/mermaid-diagram-2023-05-24-083839.svg)

+{{< tip >}}
+This is an interactive Diagram!
+You can click on a light number to go to its steps

+You can also zoom in to make it easier to see each step, don't worry zooming in doesn't lose quality... there's a lot here!

+_Works best on mobile_
+{{< /tip >}}

 {{< mermaid >}}
 flowchart LR
 %% Short Steps